enindu/palette/README.md

 ## Features

-- Supports 4 formats and 32 colors.
+- Supports 4 text formats and 32 text colors including foreground and background colors.
-- You can manually set output writer.
-Writer must implements `io.Writer` interface.
-Default writer is `os.Stdout`.
+- You can set output writer.
+Writer must implements `palette.Writer`, which is an alias to `io.Writer` interface.
+Default writer is `palette.WriterRegular`, which is also an alias to `os.Stdout`.
-- You can manually set text length to written as in `Printer` configurations.
-Default length is 0, which means entire text will be written as in `Printer` configurations.
+- You can set text length to use `palette.Printer` configurations.
+Default length is 0, which means entire text will be used by `palette.Printer` configurations.
-- You can chain everything in one line.
+- You can chain everything in one line using setters.

 See usage for more information.